A Former New Yorker's 9/11 Story

 We were all New Yorkers that day – part of the same shell-shocked, devastated, loyal family.
 Some of us escaped from a building and fled downtown Manhattan.
 Some of us marched up Broadway, heels clacking against the sidewalk grates – and cried on the shoulders of strangers.
 Some of us ruined freshly pressed business suits while assisting people we didn’t know.
 Some of us saw burning buildings and ran inside.
 Some of us waited in line for hours to give blood at the American Red Cross facility.
 So many of the stories from that day were preserved and archived, and yet, so many will never be known.

-The doors finally opened on 34th Street and a throng of displaced pedestrians crushed against us as they boarded.
+The doors finally opened on 34th Street and a group of displaced pedestrians crushed against us as they boarded.
 A woman looked at my ash-covered legs and shook her head.
 Without asking me what had happened or how I was feeling, she put her hand on my shoulder.
 “God bless you,” she said.

 Tears welled up in my eyes as I fought back emotions that would find their way to the surface in the days, weeks and months to follow.